This blog may contain affiliate links. Read our disclosure policy for more info.

 - Relaxing and away from the city

-- Can be difficult to organise certain day trips or excursions
+- Can be difficult to organize certain day trips or excursions

 Budget: Tambua Sands Beach Resort

 Located right on the beach with a pool, this is about as budget as it gets on the Coral Coast without compromising comfort too much.
 The Tambua Sands Beach Resort also has its very own freshwater pool, as well as its own on-site restaurant with views of the ocean!